mschuessler/mschuessler.github.io/_posts/2014-11-6-HCI Links.md

 ---

 # Useful links for novice HCI researchers
-I am currently going through the Proceedings of various HCI Conferences in order to define the topic of my master thesis.
+I am currently going through the Proceedings of various HCI conferences in order to define the topic of my master thesis.
 Call it procrastination, but in the process i came across some very useful links, i would like to share with you.

 # Conferences
 Ok we all know CHI is considered top edge, but if you ever wondered which HCI conference is "better" than another here is an interesting metric for you.